derrick-wippler-anchor/flake/README.md

 flake -mcp
 ```

-This starts an MCP server that communicates over stdio, making it compatible with Claude Code and other MCP clients.
+This starts an MCP server that communicates over stdio, making it compatible with MCP clients.

 ### MCP Tool: `run_flake_tests`